 - New socks and underwear are some of the items needed.
 To see a full list of items we are most in need of, take a look at our Amazon Wish List.

-Please note the recently approved IRS law specific to cash contributions during the Coronavirus pandemic:
+Please note the recently approved IRS law specific to cash contributions during the COVID-19 pandemic:

 A new above-the-line deduction for one year (2020) was created for cash contributions of up to $300 made to certain qualifying charities, which includes Safe Place for Youth, a project of Community Partners.
 There have also been updates for individual taxpayers who itemize deductions and for corporate charitable contributions.

 To learn more please see here or consult with a tax professional.